rootvisionai/dml_segmentation/README.md

 Here’s a step-by-step breakdown:

 1. **Input Image**:
-   - An input image of size \(224\times224\times3\) is provided.
+   - An input image of size (224x224x3) is provided.

 2. **Model Backbone**:
-   - The input image is passed through a model backbone, a neural network feature extractor that processes the image and produces an output feature map of size \(224 \times 224 \times 512\).
+   - The input image is passed through a model backbone, a neural network feature extractor that processes the image and produces an output feature map of size (224x224x512).

 3. **Input Mask**:
-   - An input mask of size \(224\times224\timesN\) is also provided, where \(N\) represents different regions or channels of interest in the image.
+   - An input mask of size (224x224xN) is also provided, where N represents different regions or channels of interest in the image.

 4. **Class Proxy Candidates**:
    - The feature map is used to generate proxy candidates for each class (e.g., Class 1, Class 2, Class 3).
 The diagram shows sampling from the feature maps to create these proxy candidates.